If Roe Wasn't Safe After 50 Years, What Is?

 Stealth Erosion: Rights Can Die Before They're Overruled

-Overturning isn’t the only mechanism.
-A right can be hollowed out by allowing procedural end-runs to stand.
+Overturning isn't the only mechanism.
+A right can be hollowed out by allowing procedural end-runs to stand—especially through the "shadow docket."

 That's a template: you don't always need a merits opinion to change constitutional reality.